SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 Experimental Result
 -------------------
-An experimental result contains all the relevant information corresponding to an experimental publication or conference note.
-In particular it holds general information about the experimental analysis, such as the corresponding luminosity, center of mass energy, publication reference, etc.
-The current version allows for two possible types of experimental results: one containing upper limit maps (|UL|) and one containing efficiency maps (|EM|).
+An experimental result contains all the relevant information corresponding to an experimental publication or preliminary result.
+In particular it holds general information about the experimental analysis, such as the corresponding luminosity, center of mass energy, publication reference, etc. The current version allows for two possible types of experimental results: one containing upper limit maps (|UL|) and one containing efficiency maps (|EM|).

 * **Experimental Results are described by the** `ExpResult Class <../../../documentation/build/html/experiment.html#experiment.expResultObj.ExpResult>`_